monta-gh/Mistranslation-Checker/README.md

 | F      | Source Comparison | Comparison between the source and back translation                                                                                         |
 | G      | Risk Score        | Numerical score reflecting the severity of mistranslation (e.g., 0–4, where higher values indicate a greater likelihood of mistranslation) |

-Only columns A and B are required as input.
+Only columns A, B, and C are required as input.
 The remaining columns (D–G) will be filled by the script.

 ## 🚀 How to Run